edwinm/micropython-vfd-newsticker/README.md

 You need an ESP32 dev board and a 16 segment VFD display:

-- DOIT ESP32 devkit v1
+- Esp32 C3 Supermini board
-- Futaba 8-MD-06INKM 16 segment VFD display
+- Futaba 16 segment VFD display

 ## Micropython